dovahcrow/Mutant/README.md

     Ok(())
 }

-This keyless instance is optimized for fetching public data and cannot perform operations requiring a private key (like `
+This keyless instance is optimized for fetching public data and cannot perform operations requiring a private key (like `put`, `rm`, `ls`, etc).